Anhsirk-455/abihealth_sample/README.md

 # abihealth_sample

 Consists of only samples of each of my projects.
-All of the data, algorithms are completely company property.
+Sharing sensitive data online is strictly against ABI-Health's Policy.